 Intense cold keeps its grip on Kansas

+Wake up temperatures in the single digits feel like they are below zero, though most spots are not quite as cold as Tuesday morning.
+Later today will follow suit as temperatures top-out in the teens to around 20 degrees.

 The wind picks up on Thursday and Friday and with even colder temperatures coming to Kansas, wind chills will fall into dangerous territory.
-Feels like temperatures, especially at night and during the morning may slip to -30 which makes frost bite possible in less than thirty minutes when you factor in temperatures also near/below zero.
+Feels like temperatures, especially at night and during the morning may slip to -20 which makes frostbite possible in less than thirty minutes when you factor in temperatures also near/below zero.
+This weekend, wind chills will fall to 30, if not 40 degrees below zero making frostbite possible in a matter of minutes.

-Another weather maker we are watching arrives on Friday night into Saturday.
-Several inches of snow look possible and with very cold temperatures hanging around, travel concerns are climbing.
+Another weather maker we are watching arrives on Friday afternoon into Saturday.
+Several inches of snow look possible and a brisk breeze will blow the snow around reducing visibility.
+Travel will be difficult all weekend as a second system may bring more snow to the state on Sunday.

 When will the intense cold end?
 Unfortunately, it is going to be a while.
 By the middle of next week, we should get close to freezing followed by much warmer temperatures toward the end of the month.